SpineEventEngine/SpineEventEngine.github.io/privacy/index.md

 the site to avoid the necessity for you to re-enter information.

 **Statistical:** spine.io collects general information on user’s behaviour on the site.
-We see this information in a form of anonymised aggregated statistics.
+We see this information in a form of anonymized aggregated statistics.

 ### How to control cookies
 Most browsers automatically accept cookies.
 You can configure your browser to accept all cookies